Quantum conductance of silicon-doped carbon wire nanojunctions: Theoretical framework

-In general, Eq. (\ref{eq6}) gives $N_x \times N_l$ eigenvalues together with corresponding eigenvectors determines the electronic structure of the system.
-One can notice that the orthonormal character of the atomic orbitals may results in inadequate description of the considered electronic properties.
-However, what can be seen later, the proper choice of the binding energies and nearest neighbor coupling terms allows us to to obtain a very good agreement with the density functional calculations.
+Equation (\ref{eq6}) gives the $N_x \times N_l$ eigenvalues with corresponding eigenvectors which determine the electronic structure of the lead system, where $l$ under the vector $\mathbf{c}_l$ corresponds to the $N_l=4$ orbitals $s, p_x, p_y, p_z$.
+Note that the choice of an orthonormal minimal basis set of local wavefunctions may result initially in an inadequate description of the considered electronic eigenvalues.
+However, as can be seen later, the proper choice of the TB on-site energies and coupling terms allows us to to obtain agreement with the DFT results.
+This is a systematic procedure in our calculations.